dechamps/FlexASIO/src/README.md

 ## Packaging

-The following command will do a clean superbuild and generate a FlexASIO installer package for you:
+The following command will generate the installer package for you:

 ```
 cmake -P installer.cmake
 ```

-Note that for this command to work, you need to have [Inno Setup][] installed.
+Note that for this command to work:

+ -  You need to have [Inno Setup][] installed.
+ -  You need to have built FlexASIO in the `x64-Release` and `x86-Release` Visual Studio configurations first.

 ## Troubleshooting